ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-03-06-ordering-my-solar-system.md

 | Fridge (optional)     | 110       | 14                | 1540        |
 | **Total**             |           |                   | **1898.1**  |

-Based on my estimation I need at least 360Wh on a regular working day.
+Based on my estimate I need at least 360Wh on a regular working day.
 360Wh roughly correlates with 360Wh / 12.8V ≈ 28Ah.

 The built-in absorption refrigerator is very old and eats a lot of power.
-I might replace it with a more efficient compressor fridge in future but meanwhile I'll turn it off while I don't need it.
+I might replace it with a more efficient compressor fridge in the future but in the meanwhile I'll turn it off while I don't need it.
 Fruits, vegetables, bread, pasta and a lot of other food can be stored for a couple of days without a fridge.
 With the help of cooling elements I should be able to run the fridge during the day and turn it off at night.
 Operating the fridge for 14 instead of 24 hours seems reasonable.

 Considering all devices including the fridge I need about 1900Wh a day which roughly correlates with 1900Wh / 12.8V ≈ 148Ah.